UK’s Hunt Sees ‘Difficult Decisions Ahead’ on Tax, Spending

 (Bloomberg) --

-UK Chancellor of the Exchequer Jeremy Hunt said that there are tough choices ahead on tax and spending as he seeks to calm financial markets, after weeks of chaos since Prime Minister Liz Truss came to power.
+Chancellor of the Exchequer Jeremy Hunt said the UK faces tough choices on tax and spending, as he seeks to calm financial markets with a marked change of economic direction following weeks of chaos triggered by his predecessor and Prime Minister Liz Truss.

-“We have some very difficult decisions ahead,” Hunt said on Saturday in a Sky News interview.
-“The thing that people want, the markets want, the country needs now is stability.
-No chancellor can control the markets.
-But what I can do is show that we can pay for our tax and spending plans.”
+“Spending will not go up as much as people want and there’ll be more efficiencies to find,” Hunt said Saturday in a Sky News interview.
+“We won’t have the speed of tax cuts we’re hoping for and some taxes will have to go up -- that’s the reality of the very challenging situation we face.”

-Hunt replaced Kwasi Kwarteng in charge of the UK’s purse strings on a dramatic Friday in which Truss sacked her longstanding ally and made a another major U-turn on her economic strategy in a desperate bid to rescue her premiership.
+Hunt replaced Kwasi Kwarteng in charge of the UK’s purse strings on a dramatic Friday, which saw Truss fire her longstanding ally and make another major U-turn on her economic strategy in a desperate bid to keep her job.

 Desperate Bid to Save UK Premiership Lands Truss in More Trouble